drmowinckels/drmowinckels.github.io/content/projects/ggseg3d/index.Rmd

 draft: false
 ---

-This package is developed with co-worker Didac Vidal Pineiro, whose had the whole idea.
+This package is based on my initial idea, and developed with co-worker Didac Vidal Piñeiro.

 This package is meant to use for visualizing brain segmentations, often referred to as brain atlases.
 Click the eye below to see a demonstration of the package.